robertpyke/rp_clustering-rgeo-activerecord/README.md

 #     cluster_minimum_bounding_circle as, defaults to "cluster_minimum_bounding_circle"
 #
 # Note: Using the options hash, you must 'select' at least one attribute,
-# else this method will Exception.
+# else this method will rase an ArgumentError.

 cluster_by_st_snap_to_grid(attr_to_cluster, options={})